 Join YPT for the ultimate Sudan experience!
 Visit the unknown land that is Sudan, with its magnificent yet very seldom visited pyramids.
-Then, embark on an epic road trip through the sands of the Egyptian/Sudanese border to the unclaimed land of Bir Tawil.
 We’ll head back to civilization in Khartoum before boarding a flight taking us to Sudan’s breakaway offspring: South Sudan.There, we’ll be hanging out with Mundari herders, mingling with Dinkas and chilling with the Lotuko people!

 During this tour, we will visit the capital city, Khartoum, and its numerous temples.
 We will then cross the white Nile and visit the second-biggest city, Omdurman, where we will explore the recent history of the country and the mahdist state which ruled before colonization by the British.

 We will then leave the cities in our hired 4WD cars to explore ruins of former glorious empires, including the Christian Kingdom of Makuria, the Necropolis of Napata and last but definitely not least, the pyramids of Meroe.
 While the pyramids in Egypt are now visited by thousands and thousands each years and can get very crowded, the pyramids of Meroe will be all ours!
 We shall camp right by them for a truly memorable night!

 It will then be time for us to head back to civilization, towards Khartoum airport to catch our flight toward Sudan’s southern breakaway brother: South Sudan.
 This tour includes a direct flight on one of the very hard to book semi-chartered flights from Sudan to South Sudan, allowing us to avoid transferring in Addis.

 Our trip there starts with a full tour of the strange boom-town capital that is Juba.
 We will take in its limited sites but also witness the full melting-pot of cultures that is South Sudan.